SyringaSiren/JustACat.me/README.md

 # JustACat.me
 The home of JustACat, the website, by me.
 Given to me for a year for free.
-Thank you github &lt;3.
+Thank you, GitHub &lt;3.